michaeldhead/vue32-markdown/README.md

 Markdown provides a wide range of formatting options to help you structure and style your text.
 These are just a few examples of the formatting options available in Markdown.
 There are many more options available, including creating tables, adding code blocks, and using blockquotes.

+## Using the Markdown document
-You can then use a Markdown application to convert the Markdown file to an HTML document.
-We will be using [marked.js](https://marked.js.org/) for the conversion to HTML.
+We will need to use a Markdown application to convert the Markdown file to an HTML document.
+We will be using [marked.js](https://marked.js.org/) for the conversion to HTML and displaying it in our Vue application.

+## Syntax Highlighting
-The biggest issue in displaying the Mardown is when you want to show a Code Block or Code Snippet.
+The biggest issue in displaying the Markdown is when you want to show a Code Block or Code Snippet.
 Code Block highlighting is done by a syntax highlighter.
 There are several articles about integrating marked.js into Vue.
 But the highlighting of the Code Block is a different story.
-For the Highlighting, we will be using [Prismjs](https://prismjs.com/).
+This is where we will use another tool for the Highlighting.
+For this, we will be using [Prismjs](https://prismjs.com/).

-The issue now comes down to "How can we do all of this in Vue?"
-Hopefully we can solve that issue with an answer using `marked.js` and `prismjs`
+## How can we do all of this in Vue?
+Hopefully we can solve that issue with by using `marked.js` and `prismjs`.
+Let's start by taking a look at the basic parts needed to view a Markdown document in a Vue 3 application.

 ### To install the required items:
 ```js